 How can an offense start with better field positioning?
 The answer can be found by looking at the other primary aspect of your team: your defense.

-The goal of your defense is to prevent a negative outcome in points and provide easier scoring opportunity for your offense.
+The goal of your defense is to prevent a negative outcome in points and provide an easier scoring opportunity for your offense.
 Your company’s fulfillment division (everything necessary in delivering and supporting the product or service to your customer) is your defense.

-Great fulfillment will help prevent cancellations and create happy customers who will be more likely to become repeat customers or even refer others.
+Great fulfillment will help prevent cancellations and create happy customers who will be more likely to become repeat customers or even refer to others.
 In doing so, they are giving your offense better field positioning and making it easier for them to points on the board.

 Bad defense (fulfillment) can lead to bad field positioning for your offense.
 Even worse, your defense can give up too many points (cancels) and put your offense in the position of needing to score an unrealistic number of points in order to catch up.